A non-trivial upper bound on the threshold bias of the Oriented-cycle game: The Oriented-cycle game -- monotone rules

 edges in one round of Stage I. We need to show that the properties are restored.
 For ease of notation, let us assume that $v$ was in $\rest$, so OBreaker added $v$ (and not $v'$) to $A$.
 Let $f_1,\ldots,f_t$ be the arcs OBreaker directs in round $r+1$.
 Let $D'=D\cup\{e,f_1,\ldots, f_t\}$ be the new digraph after OBreaker's move.
-It is obvious from the strategy description that after the update the pair $(A,B)$ forms a $UDB$ again.
+It is obvious from the strategy description that after the update the pair $(A,B)$ forms a UDB again.
 In round $r+1$, OBreaker adds $v$ and some vertex $x\in\rest$ to $A$, and some vertex $y'\in \rest$ to $B$.
 Therefore, by Lemma \ref{obs:trivialFacts}, and by Lemma \ref{alphaProc}, $D'(V\setminus B)$ is then an $\alpha$-structure of rank $k+1$, and $D'(V\setminus B)^+\subseteq A$.
 So $(S1.1)$ holds again.
-Since OBreaker's arcs belong to $A\times V$, OBreaker at most deletes vertices from the $\alpha$-structure $D(V\setminus A)$, so $(S1.2)$ holds by Lemma \ref{obs:trivialFacts}.
+OBreaker's arcs belong to $A\times V$, so OBreaker may delete vertices from the $\alpha$-structure $D(V\setminus A)$.
+Hence, $(S1.2)$ holds by Lemma \ref{obs:trivialFacts}.
 For $(S1.3)$ note that after OBreaker's move we have one $\alpha$-structure of rank $k+1$ and one of rank $\ell$.
 Finally, for $(S1.4)$ note that the rank of the first $\alpha$-structure (with rank $k$) increases by one, while OBreaker adds two vertices to $A$.
 For the second $\alpha$-structure we do not change the rank, while we increase $|B|$ by one.

 Assume now that $e\notin \cA(D(V\setminus B))$, that is $e\in \cA(D(V\setminus A))$.
-Applying the previous argument to the dual $\Dback$, it is clear that OBreaker can follow that strategy and that this strategy restablishes the properties $(S1.1)$-$(S1.4)$ for $D$, using the self-duality of those properties and of $\alpha$-structures (c.f.
-Proposition \ref{dualMon}).
+Applying the previous argument to the dual $\Dback$, it is clear that OBreaker can follow that strategy and that this strategy restablishes the Properties $(S1.1)$--$(S1.4)$ for $D$, using the self-duality of those properties and of $\alpha$-structures (cf.~Proposition \ref{dualMon}).